 ax rates on "ordinary income" are often higher than those that apply to investment income.
 (See page 8 for information about the tax treatment of investments.)
-Ordinary income generally includes salary, income from self-employment or business activities, interest, and distributions from taxdeferred retirement accounts.
-Some of it may also be subject to payroll tax, or you may have to pay the alternative minimum tax (AMT), under which different tax rates apply.
+Ordinary income generally includes salary, income from self-employment or business activities, interest, and distributions from tax-deferred retirement accounts.
+Deductions are valuable because they reduce the amount of your income that's subject to federal tax - and in many cases, state tax, too.